Types of Gifts

-Professional advisors can visit the Ohio State Planned Giving Design Center, an online resource to help you assist your clients in reaching their charitable goals.
+Professional advisors, visit our online resource to help you assist your clients in reaching their charitable goals.

 Once established, an endowed fund is a dependable and perpetual source of support, since the principal is invested and only a portion of the earnings is spent annually.
 A minimum gift of $25,000 is needed to establish an unrestricted endowment, while $50,000 is needed for a restricted endowment.

 For more information, visit the endowments web area.
-For assistance in establishing an endowment, visit the staff directory to find a Development Officer in your area of interest.
-General questions about endowments can be directed to Lori Sams at (614) 247-4115 or email@example.com.
+General questions about endowments can be directed to Lori Sams at 614-247-4115 or email@example.com.